Introduction to Leaders and Commanders

 Édouard Daladier served as Prime Minister of France during the final years before the outbreak of the Second World War.
 Returning to office in 1938, he inherited a country facing growing international tension and the expansionist policies of Adolf Hitler's Germany.
 In September 1938, Daladier signed the Munich Agreement alongside Britain, Italy, and Germany, accepting the transfer of the Sudetenland from Czechoslovakia to Germany.
 Although the agreement became closely associated with appeasement, Daladier privately doubted Hitler's intentions and viewed it as a means of gaining time for French rearmament.
 When Germany invaded Poland in September 1939, Daladier honoured France's commitments and declared war alongside Britain.
 His government oversaw the mobilisation of the French armed forces and the opening phase of the conflict, later known as the Phoney War.
 Growing political tensions, concerns over military preparedness, and criticism of his government's handling of the war weakened his position, and he resigned in March 1940, being succeeded by Paul Reynaud.
 Following the German invasion of France in May 1940, Daladier opposed calls for an armistice but was ultimately sidelined by events.
 After the establishment of the Vichy regime, he was arrested and later handed over to the Germans, spending much of the war in captivity.
 Liberated by Allied forces in 1945, he returned to political life but never again occupied a position of comparable influence within French government.

-Leader of the Free French and the French Republic
+1944–1946: Chairman of the Provisional Government of the French Republic

 Charles de Gaulle was a French Army officer who came to prominence during the Battle of France in 1940 while commanding the 4th Armoured Division.
 Following the collapse of French resistance and the signing of the Franco-German Armistice in June 1940, he refused to accept defeat and travelled to Britain.
 From London, he issued his Appeal of 18th June, urging French soldiers, sailors, airmen, and civilians to continue the fight against Germany rather than accept the authority of the Vichy regime.
 With British support, de Gaulle established the Free French movement and worked to unite French colonies, military formations, and resistance groups that remained opposed to German occupation.
 Throughout the war, he sought to preserve French independence within the Allied coalition and ensure that France would be represented among the victorious powers.
 Free French forces fought alongside Allied armies in North Africa, the Middle East, Italy, and north-west Europe, while de Gaulle frequently clashed with both Winston Churchill and Franklin Roosevelt over France's political future and the restoration of French sovereignty.
 Following the liberation of Paris in August 1944, de Gaulle entered the city at the head of the Provisional Government of the French Republic.
 He oversaw the restoration of democratic institutions, the re-establishment of French authority, and the transition from occupation to peace.
 Although he resigned in January 1946, his wartime leadership helped restore French government and administration after four years of occupation.